 - Automatic detection of page language

 NOTE: Keep in mind that meeting website accessibility standards is a collective effort that requires designers, developers, and content authors working together.
 This is an iterative process, and each subsequent change must be made with accessibility in mind and be properly tested.

 To get better acquainted with website accessibility standards and important tips, check the following:

-Bootstrap frontend framework enables you to build and develop apps that are responsive, mobile-first, and work seamlessly on any device – desktop or mobile.
-All MVC widgets are built with mobile-first mindset and their responsive design is based on the Bootstrap frontend framework.
+Bootstrap front-end framework enables you to build and develop apps that are responsive, mobile-first, and work seamlessly on any device – desktop or mobile.
+All MVC widgets are built with a mobile-first mindset and their responsive design is based on the Bootstrap front-end framework.

 NOTE: The Navigation widget is an exception.
 For more information, see Add customizable grid widgets to MVC templates.

-For details on the supported browsers and devices by Bootstrap, see:
+For details on the supported browsers and devices by Bootstrap, see Bootstrap 5.

-Following are a few key best practices to keep in mind when developing CSS or custom grid widgets in regard to responsive design and Bootstrap:
+Following are a few essential best practices to keep in mind when developing CSS or custom grid widgets in regard to responsive design and Bootstrap:

-RECOMMENDATION: We recommend you to use the Minimal package in case you want to use a frontend framework other than Bootstrap.
-Like the Bootsrap package, Minimal has a task-runner configuration that helps processing styles, scripts, images, and so on.
+RECOMMENDATION: We recommend you to use the Minimal package in case you want to use a front-end framework other than Bootstrap.
+Like the Bootstrap package, Minimal has a task-runner configuration that helps you to process styles, scripts, images, and so on.